-Cyber attacks on organizations are becoming more and more frequent, especially since the Covid-19 pandemic.
-It is becoming more difficult to control, especially for SMEs due to higher network use and weak cyber security systems.
+Cyberattacks on organisations are becoming more and more frequent, especially since the COVID-19 pandemic.
+They are becoming increasingly difficult to control, too, especially for SMEs, due to their higher reliance on open networks and weak cybersecurity systems.

-You probably have heard about the ransomware on Ireland's healthcare system of May 2021.
+You have probably heard about the ransomware attack on Ireland's healthcare system in May 2021.

-This kind of attack on public health systems is becoming more and more frequent.
-The idea is simple: intruders access data stored on central servers and then demand a ransom to restore it for you.
+This kind of attack on public health agencies is growing more frequent.
+The idea is simple: intruders access data stored on central servers and block your access, then demand a ransom to hand it back to you.

-A cyber attack is an attempt by a malicious individual or organization, to breach the system of another individual or organization.
-The purpose of an attack is to make a profit from intruding on others' information.
+A cyberattack is an attempt by a malicious individual or organisation, to breach the system of another individual or organisation.
+The purpose of such an attack is to make a profit from intruding on others' information.

-A cyber attack is like a virus, it finds its way onto a device by exploiting a security loophole in vulnerable software, or by tricking somebody into installing it.
+A cyberattack is like a virus, it finds its way onto a device by exploiting a security flaw in vulnerable software, or by tricking somebody into installing it.

-The increase of different types of cyberattacks is becoming more problematic as hackers start to mix them together.
-Therefore, identifying and fighting against cybercrime is becoming increasingly difficult.
+The rise of different types of cyberattacks is becoming more problematic as hackers start to combine techniques, making it increasingly difficult to identify and fight against cybercrime.

 Some of the common types of cyberattacks are:

-To understand how to mitigate a cyberattack, you need to know its different stages.
-Let's take the example of a company victim of a data theft attempt:
+To understand how to mitigate a cyberattack, you need to understand the different stages involved.
+Let's take the example of a company that falls victim to a data theft attempt:

-A famous example of this kind of cyber attack is the Internet Research Agency (IRA).
-This Russian company created hundreds of fake accounts on social networks, aiming to discredit the candidacy of Hillary Clinton, in favour of Donald Trump (Source: What We Know About How Russia’s Internet Research Agency Meddled in the 2016 Election, 2018).
+A famous example of this kind of cyberattack is the Internet Research Agency (IRA).
+Among other things, this Russian organisation created hundreds of fake accounts on social networks aiming to discredit the candidacy of Hillary Clinton in favour of Donald Trump (Source: What We Know About How Russia’s Internet Research Agency Meddled in the 2016 Election, 2018).

-The State of the Phish 2020 report by Proofpoint shows that 75% of companies installed a new telecommuting model in 2020, yet only 39% of those have trained their employees on IT security.
-Yet, company's weaknesses in the face of cybercrime are primarily related to human vulnerabilities.
+The State of the Phish 2020 report by Proofpoint shows that 75% of companies installed a new working-from-home model in 2020, yet only 39% of those have trained their employees on IT security.
+It is important to note that company weaknesses in the face of cybercrime are primarily related to human vulnerabilities.

-The Verizon 2019 study shows that 43% of companies affected by cyber attacks are SMEs.
-A statistic that has logically increased since remote work started to boom with the COVID-19 pandemic.
-Moreover, another survey underlines that 41% of the VSEs have already undergone this type of online hackings.
+The Verizon 2019 study shows that 43% of companies affected by cyberattacks are SMEs, a statistic that has logically increased since remote work started to boom with the COVID-19 pandemic.
+Moreover, another survey underlines that 41% of VSEs have already experienced this type of online hacking.

-According to an article from lifars, a cybersecurity company, IBM estimates that a company takes an average of 280 days to detect, contain a data breach, and get back to normal activity.
+According to an article by cybersecurity company LIFARS, IBM estimates that a company takes an average of 280 days to detect and contain a data breach, and return to normal activity.
 IBM’s report also claims that by reducing this response time to 200 days, a company could save $1 million in costs.

-The results from a cyberattack depend on the category of cybercrime experienced.
+Fallouts from cyberattacks depend on the category of cybercrime experienced.

-DDoS attacks can result in a website being blocked and therefore a loss of natural traffic, or even reputational damage.
+DDoS attacks can mean a website becomes unavailable for long periods of time, therefore resulting in a loss of natural traffic or even reputational damage.

-Theft of industrial property and extortion of confidential data impact the company financially but also damage its reputation.
-It might also result in penalties due to a violation of the General Data Protection Regulation (GDPR).
+Theft of industrial property and extortion of confidential data impact the company financially and also damage its reputation.
+It could also potentially result in penalties due to a violation of the General Data Protection Regulation (GDPR).

-President's attacks and other email abuse such as Business Email Compromise (BEC) result in heavy financial losses.
+CEO fraud and other email misuse such as Business Email Compromises (BEC) result in heavy financial losses.

-Computer system infiltrations and other access breaches slow or stop ongoing operations.
+Computer system infiltrations and other access breaches slow down or completely stop ongoing operations.

 Cyber crisis management can be costly, especially due to the recovery of extorted or corrupted data.